 We don’t know much about how things will be any more than the Israelites could guess what was ahead for them as they saw Egypt begin to collapse all around them.
-We don’t know much about how our lives will shift than the early believers knew as the Holy Spirit spread throughout the earth.
-But we do know there is dramatic change for us just around the corner.
-And we do know that when the dust settles, the power and love of God will be more prevalent than ever and will be seen everywhere, (Habakkuk 2:14).
+We don’t know much about how our lives will shift than the early believers had known as the Holy Spirit spread throughout the earth.
+But we do know there is a dramatic change for us just around the corner.
+We do know that when the dust settles, the power and love of God will be more prevalent than ever and will be seen everywhere (Habakkuk 2:14).

 So how does one prepare for such startling changes in the natural?
 Should we be stocking up on food?
 I will share with you what the Lord has spoken to me.